samastur/pyimagediet/docs/configure.rst

 *parameters* section, but if you do it in pipeline then execution will fail when that pipeline is invoked.

+pyimagediet also comes with few default settings described in section :ref:`defaults`.
+You only need to provide those values that are different which will take precedence over defaults.

 Optional parameters
 ~~~~~~~~~~~~~~~~~~~